Can You Square A Negative Number

 History:

 The concept of negative numbers was not always readily accepted.
-In ancient times, mathematicians struggled with the idea of quantities less than zero.
+Still, in ancient times, mathematicians struggled with the idea of quantities less than zero.
 Negative numbers first appeared in Chinese texts as early as the 2nd century BCE, where they were used to represent debts or deficits.
 Indian mathematicians also used negative numbers in the 7th century CE, notably Brahmagupta, who described the rules for dealing with them.

 Essential Concepts: